thomas-xza/COMP16321_python_game/README.md

 concepts.
 Sure enough, the HFSC algorithm worked exceptionally well, and it put CMU on the radar for me in a big way.

+If I ever need to build a desktop application, I will probably reach for CMU's MVC, as it is quite productive relatively fast!
+Especially for Python's standard library alone (e.g. compared to `asyncio` which requires manually implementing the HTTP protocol to make asynchronous HTTP requests, or `multiprocessing` which is a RAM hungry way to do multicore).